harvard-edtech/caccl-deploy/README.md

 ### Development

-Just going to do an overview of what's where and what does what.
+As for the code here's an overview of what's where and what does what.

 ##### `index.js`